 With a life-long passion, and a love of live music beating through his veins, in 1999 Ian Bevington decided he needed to bring great live music to South Gippsland where he lived.
 Like-minded friends and family (and complete strangers) banded together to form the Lyrebird Arts Council.
-In 2016 Blue Vapours were commissioned to develop a new identity and website.
+In 2016 Blue Vapours were commissioned to develop a new identity and website for them.

 The logo is an art-deco inspired lyrebird graphic with a magical musical tail.
 It has two 5-row staves: a treble and a bass, fanning out like soundwaves from a speaker.
 The bird is delicately plucking the bottom G.

 A curved keyboard of two octaves weaves through creating a visual layering, referencing the construction of a piece of music.

 The website followed on from this point.
 Priorities were clarity, responsivity on various devices, and that the feel must be right.

 We opted for a dark and moody background, side navigation and emotive hero shot.
 There are also a range of functions that carry on within the site, specific to a portal of this nature – upcoming and past event categories, a past event timeline, and detailed feature events pages.

 While a coffee cup design was never commissioned, we thought it looked good, so we've included it here.